 Transfer of Credits

 The vast majority of colleges and universities - about 90 percent - accept college credit earned in high school.
 However, most will not accept credit for coursework when the student earned a grade below C.

-At TC3, many degree programs require a C or better in major-required courses or those that act as prerequisites for higher-level courses.
-Learn more about Transferring Your TC3 Credit.
+At Tompkins Cortland, many degree programs require a C or better in major-required courses or those that act as prerequisites for higher-level courses.
+Learn more about Transferring Your College Credit.